martinpickering64/martinpickering.com/content/posts/saas/project-a-saas-starter-kit.md

 The kit provides the resources and services to be able to create and launch an end-to-end SaaS Product including microservices, data stores, tenant and identity management needed to underpin the Product and manage the deployed platform.

-A sample SaaS Product illustrates the various extension points incorporated in the reference architecture that Product Teams use to embed their own SaaS Product to make it all come alive and service their needs.
+A sample SAAS Product illustrates the various extension points incorporated in the reference architecture that Product Teams use to embed their own SAAS Product to make it all come alive and service their needs.

 ## Breakdown

 The things I expect it to deliver include:

-* A SaaS Management Portal
+* A SAAS Management Portal
 * A Developer Portal
-* A SaaS Provider App for on-boarding new Tenants
+* A SAAS Provider App for on-boarding new Tenants
 * Several microservices
   1. Onboarding
   2. Tenant Catalog